andgate/noggin/docs/FEATURES.md

 **Author**: Gabriel Anderson
 **Date**: December 12, 2024

 Noggin is a modular, self-directed learning desktop app built with Electron, React, and Mantine.
 It is designed to provide a streamlined and intuitive experience for learners, encouraging them to study topics through locally stored modules and quizzes.
+This document outlines the functional requirements and capabilities of the application.

 ## Core Principles